Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 7. Return to your Adyen&trade; account and generate the *Web service* API password and enter it in Actindo.
 To do this, follow these steps:

-    1. Click the *Basic auth* tab and click the [Generate password] button, is you want to generate a new password.
+    1. Click the *Basic auth* tab and click the [Generate password] button, if you want to generate a new password.
       The password is automatically created.

         ![Web service password](../../Assets/Screenshots/Adyen/Integration/AdyenWebServicePassword.png "[Web service password]")